Maltev-git/Covid19-plots/README.md

 <a href="plots/plot_covid19_timeseries_history.png" ><img src="plots/plot_covid19_timeseries_history.png" width="800" title="plots/plot_covid19_timeseries_history.png"></a>

-### Logistic fit up to 60 % of region's population
+### Logistic and linear fit up to 60 % of region's population

+**Update 2020-04-08:** Added a linear fit curve, which fits better now for some regions.

-**Update 2020-04-06:** One infected person spreads it on average to 2-3 others, according to the [European Centre for Disease Prevention and Control](https://www.ecdc.europa.eu/en/covid-19/questions-answers).
+Update 2020-04-06: One infected person spreads it on average to 2-3 others, according to the [European Centre for Disease Prevention and Control](https://www.ecdc.europa.eu/en/covid-19/questions-answers).

 So let's say if 1.5 of 2.5 people (60%) have it already, the number of active cases stays constant.